cuchaz/kludge/readme.md

 ## Progress

-Kludge is in a very early stage of development.
+Kludge is in a medium-to-early stage of development.

-The API is **highly** unstable!
-Expect breaking changes to happen frequently.
+The API is becoming more and more stable, but expect breaking changes to happen occasionally.

-Only the a small surface of the underlying APIs have been exposed so far.
+Only the mostly commonly-used surface of the underlying APIs have been exposed so far.
-Work towards exposing more underlying API features is ongoing.
+Work towards exposing more underlying API features is ongoing and mainly driven by the couple of applications that depend on Kludge.

 Dear ImGUI support is working now, with pre-built binaries provided by the [Kludge-ImGUI](https://github.com/cuchaz/kludge-imgui) project.
 Currently, binaries for the following platforms are included with Kludge:

  * Linux x86_64
+ * Windows x86_64

 The native code is portable, so other platforms can be supported by simply building Kludge-ImGUI on those platforms.
 Contributions welcome!